 A new filter is one of the easiest ways to ensure your heating system works efficiently.
 Replacing a filter not only optimizes performance of your furnace, it improves the longevity, too.
 And at barely $10 a filter, there's no excuse not to invest in a new one.

 Having a professional examine your furnace is essential to winterizing your home and the best way to ensure it's ready for the winter ahead.
 Schedule an appointment with a licensed HVAC technician ahead of time to avoid the winter rush.

 To save money on your monthly bills, set your thermostat to 68° F when your family is home and try a lower setting when everyone is away or sleeping.
 Bundle up with blankets and winter clothing to stay comfortable without using your heater.
 If you plan to take a winter trip, it's best to set your home's thermostat at 50° F, according to Popular Mechanics.
 This will keep your house warm enough to prevent frozen pipes while minimizing the energy expenditure.

 One of the best ways to save money on your winter heating costs without reducing your comfort levels is to purchase a smart thermostat.
-Devices like the Hive Active Thermostat are programmable to maintain your preferred temperature levels while you are home, while reducing the heat while you are away.
+These thermostats are programmable to maintain your preferred temperature levels while you are home, while reducing the heat while you are away.
 They can also be controlled from anywhere with a smartphone or tablet, and some smart thermostats can even track your behavior and automatically make tweaks to provide you maximum efficiency.